AbdUlHamedMaree/front-end-todo-test-description/README.md

 ## **_The Point System_**

-1. every break rule will reduce you test points
+1. Every break rule will reduce you test points
-2. the application contains two pages:
+2. The application contains two pages:
-   1. `/`: The home.
+   1. `/`: The homepage.
    2. `/todos/[id]`: Task details.
-3. every change in application design not matching the base design will reduce you test points.
+3. Every change in application design not matching the base design will cost you test points.
-4. every change in application design that make the page better will increase your test points.
+4. Every change in application design that make the page better will grant you extra test points.